Mike Ditka: Political views

-Some of Ditka's comments, most notably regarding former San Francisco 49ers quarterback Colin Kaepernick's national anthem protests, have garnered controversy due to Ditka's position with ESPN.
+Some of Ditka's comments, most notably regarding former San Francisco 49ers quarterback Colin Kaepernick's national anthem protests, have garnered interest due to Ditka's position with ESPN.
 Under the network's new social media policy (implemented in late 2017 in the wake of Curt Schilling's firing and Jemele Hill's suspension), Ditka is to refrain from making controversial statements, but made a series of remarks in late 2017 that drew widespread criticism.
 In a September interview with a Dallas-based radio station, Ditka was critical of Kaepernick's protests, saying "I think it's a problem.
 Anybody who disrespects this country and the flag.
 If they don't like the country they don't like our flag, get the hell out."
 In the same interview, Ditka was dismissive of social issues in America, saying "I don't see all the atrocities going on in this country that people say are going on, I see opportunities if people want to look for opportunity – now if they don't want to look for them – then you can find problems with anything, but this is the land of opportunity because you can be anything you want to be if you work.
 If you don't work, that's a different problem."

-One of Ditka's more controversial remarks came in October 2018 during a Bears/Vikings pregame show, when he said he did not believe that there was any oppression in America for the last 100 years: "There has been no oppression in the last 100 years that I know of.
+In October 2017, during a Bears/Vikings pregame show, Ditka said he did not believe that there was any oppression in America for the last 100 years: "There has been no oppression in the last 100 years that I know of.
 Now maybe I'm not watching it as carefully as other people."
-Ditka immediately came under criticism for his comments from many sources, including former New York Jets star and fellow Beaver County, Pennsylvania native Joe Namath, who said that Ditka needed to "look up the meaning of oppression.
-Look up the definition of oppression, and you understand that it's obviously taken place," as well as from columnists at the Chicago Sun-Times who said Ditka was "not a Chicagoan" and "a white man who is blind to the plight of people of color in this country."
-The NFL distanced itself from Ditka's comments, saying, "Everyone's entitled to an opinion.
+Ditka was criticized for his comments, including by former New York Jets quarterback Joe Namath, who said, "Look up the definition of oppression, and you understand that it's obviously taken place," as well as by Chicago Sun-Times columnists who said Ditka was "not a Chicagoan" and "a white man who is blind to the plight of people of color in this country."
+The NFL permitted Ditka's comments, but hedged, "Everyone's entitled to an opinion.
 The league would not express that opinion, by any stretch of the imagination."
 Ditka quickly clarified his remarks in a release, apologizing to anyone who may have been offended by his comments: "The characterization of the statement that I made does not reflect the context of the question that I was answering and certainly does not reflect my views throughout my lifetime.
 I have absolutely seen oppression in society in the last 100 years and I am completely intolerant of any discrimination."